Address Matching Software: Validating and Linking Location Data at Scale

 Government: Address-Based Program Eligibility

-Government agencies use address matching to determine program eligibility (is this address within the service area?), detect benefits fraud (are multiple claims from the same address?), and link citizen records across departments.
+Government agencies use address matching to determine program eligibility (is this address within the service area?), detect benefits fraud (are multiple claims coming from the same address?), and link citizen records across departments.
 The Census Bureau, IRS, and state benefits agencies all rely on address matching as a core operational capability.

 What Should You Look For in Address Matching Software?